DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 $still-time-to-apply$

-To teach in primary, secondary and special schools in England, you need a degree.
+You need a degree to teach in primary, secondary and special schools in England.

 You also need to gain qualified teacher status (QTS) to teach in most schools which you get through teacher training.